Haaruun-I/blog-articles/Networking Guide.md

 IPv6 addresses are 128 bit, and usually written in hexidecimel and each 16 bits split by colons, ex, `1111:2222:3333:4444:5555:6666:7777:8888`

 > sidenote
 > IPv4, being 32 bit, has only around 4billion addresses available.
 Problem, there are *far* more than 4billion devices connected to the internet, IPv6 attemptes to solve that issue by making a 128 bit address space.
 It hasnt yet replaced IPv4 because its not backwards compatible, and that NAT got *really really* good.
+(what would "replacing" entail exactly? is it possible + what would it take for a device to access both ipv4/ipv6? maybe circle back to ipv4/ipv6 for websites when you get there)
 ## Subnets

 IP  was designed to be scaleable, no one router needs to know where everything is in a network, and no one authority needs to keep track of every IP.
 To help with this, IPs are split into blocks, and blocks are given to people to to assign as they see fit.